 Also known as Flexible Trust.
 A trust where the beneficiaries can be amended once named and trustees have discretion over which beneficiaries they choose to distribute trust fund monies to.
 The creation of this type of trust is treated as a Chargeable Lifetime Transfer (CLT) under the UK tax law.
 This type of trust can be useful for those who require flexibility over the choice of their beneficiaries.
-You can refer to our "Guide to Trusts" booklet (TRU001) for further information.

 The payment of a dividend by a company out of its profits.

 A portion of a company's profits paid to its shareholders.